KPMG Financial Performance Index (KPMG FPI)

 Sector performance across regions

-In the fourth quarter of 2024, different regions experienced varying performance in their sectors.
+In the first quarter of 2025, different regions experienced varying performance in their sectors.
 Here is a breakdown of the regional comparisons:

 Zombies

-Zombies are companies close to default (scoring 0 on the KPMG FPI) for three or more consecutive quarters.
+Zombies are companies close to default, scoring zero on the KPMG FPI for three or more consecutive quarters.

-The number of zombies increased by a notable 9.2 percent in the most recent quarter.
-This has been a constant trend throughout 2024 starting at 845 in 1Q24 to 1,477 in 4Q24.
-The Raw Materials and Natural Resources sector, as well as Technology and Telecommunication sector, contributed the highest share of zombies with around 21.2 and 13.6 percent respectively, followed by Biotechnology with around 11.0 percent.
+The number of zombies decreased by a notable 19.8 percent in the most recent quarter.
+The Raw Materials and Natural Resources sectors, as well as the Technology and Telecommunication sectors, contributed the highest share of zombies with around 20.5 and 11.9 percent respectively, followed by the Biotechnology sector with around 11.6 percent.

 What is the KPMG FPI?